Plumbing Valves

 What is the main function of a check valve in a plumbing system?

-It prevents backflow, ensuring that fluids flow in one direction only.
+It prevents backflow, ensuring that fluids flow in one direction only to protect the system.

 When should a ball valve be used instead of a gate valve?